A Comprehensive Guide to Sneaker Terminology

 DS – Deadstock.

 What Deadstock actually means and how it’s used today are two entirely different things.
-The true meaning of the word Deadstock is reference to a shoe that is no longer in production, or is no longer sold in stores, i.e. Cool Grey Jordan 11 Mid.
+The true meaning of the word Deadstock is a reference to a shoe that is no longer in production or is no longer sold in stores, i.e. Cool Grey Jordan 11 Mid.
 These days, most take the term Deadstock to mean a shoe being in a brand new condition.
 And they mean brand new.
 It hasn’t been tried on, re-laced or tampered with since leaving the factory.

 BNIB – Brand New In Box.

 Also referred to as New In Box (NIB)

 VNDS – Very Near Dead Stock.

 If a shoe has been tried on or worn and shows minimal wear but can pass as Deadstock.
 Also known as NDS or PADS (Pass as Deadstock)

 An alternative to DS.
 Expect the sneakers to come complete with accompanying tags, i.e. The Air Jordan 3.